 How to Get to Sorrento and Amalfi Coast by Car

-You may want a car if you're staying in one of the Amalfi Peninsula's small villages.
+You may want a car if you're staying in one of the Amalfi Coast's small villages.
 To drive from Rome, take the A1 Autostrada (toll road) to Naples, then the A3 Autostrada.